Individuals 11 years of age or older

 Very common (these may affect more than 1 in 10 people)

-If any of the noted side effects become serious, or if you notice any side effects not listed, please tell your doctor, pharmacist or nurse immediately.
+If any of the noted side effects become serious, or if you notice any side effects not listed, please tell your doctor, pharmacist, or nurse immediately.

 Side effects that have been reported since the vaccine has been on the market include:

-Allergic reactions may include severe swelling of the lips, mouth, throat (which may cause difficulty in swallowing), difficulty breathing with wheezing or coughing, rash, loss of consciousness and very low blood pressure; collapse (sudden onset of muscle floppiness), less responsive than usual or lack of awareness, and paleness or bluish skin discoloration in young children; feeling faint or fainting; fever (adolescents from 11 years of age and adults); injection site reactions like extensive swelling of the vaccinated limb, blisters at or around the injection site and hard lump at the injection site (which may persist for more than one month).
+Allergic reactions may include severe swelling of the lips, mouth, throat (which may cause difficulty in swallowing); difficulty breathing with wheezing or coughing, rash, loss of consciousness and very low blood pressure; collapse (sudden onset of muscle floppiness); less responsive than usual or lack of awareness, and paleness or bluish skin discoloration in young children; feeling faint or fainting; fever (adolescents from 11 years of age and adults); injection site reactions like extensive swelling of the vaccinated limb, blisters at or around the injection site and a hard lump at the injection site (which may persist for more than one month).

-If any of the noted side effects become serious, or if you notice any side effects not listed here, please tell your doctor, pharmacist, or nurse immediately.
+If any of the noted side effects become serious, or if you notice any side effect not listed here, please tell your doctor, pharmacist, or nurse immediately.
 This is not a complete list of side effects.
 For any unexpected effects while taking BEXSERO, contact your doctor, pharmacist, or nurse.
 If you need to report an adverse event, please call 1-800-387-7374.

 Warnings and precautions